-“I am assuming that you a) own a dSLR camera and b) KNOW HOW TO USE IT.
+“I am assuming that you a) own a DSLR camera and b) KNOW HOW TO USE IT.
 Working with pets, there are never any guarantees and you must make snap decisions to not miss the capture.
 Clients have an expectation of a professional photographer to consistently deliver, which can only be achieved by attaining intimate knowledge of camera operation and photography basics.
-You must be able to be a human light meter of sorts.
+You must be able to be a human light meter of sorts.“

 “I often have clients be amazed at how easily their pet takes to me because I am simply aware and prepared.
 Preparing yourself and your mood is even more important than preparing the shoot space.
 Environment will also contribute to this, so choose locations wisely.
 Avoid distractions and clutter when shooting animals.

-“I have spent hundreds of hours studying materials on dog behaviour and body language to help myself read my models.
+“I have spent hundreds of hours studying materials on dog behavior and body language to help myself read my models.
 Dogs have a myriad of nonverbal communication signals.
 Learn these!
-If you get frustrated easily, or simply can not sit and wait for the animal to relax, it may not be the niche for you.
-With patience I also have developed lightning-fast timing!
+If you get frustrated easily, or simply cannot sit and wait for the animal to relax, it may not be the niche for you.
+With patience I also have developed lightning-fast timing!”

-Every pair of jeans I own have ripped and torn knees.
+“Every pair of jeans I own have ripped and torn knees.
 It is crucial in my work that I connect with my subjects.
-To truly capture proper pet portraits, you must be level with their eyes — no different than we do with human models.
+To truly capture proper pet portraits, you must be level with their eyes — no different from we do with human models.
 This means I am constantly shooting from my knees and even laying on my stomach.

-At the end of the day, I LOVE MY WORK and could not imagine my life without it.
+“At the end of the day, I LOVE MY WORK and could not imagine my life without it.
 Seeing the reaction on my clients’ face when they see their wall art for the first time is one of the most rewarding experiences in my life.
-I secretly really enjoy making my clients cry.
+I secretly really enjoy making my clients cry.“